-The size of Portland supports and encourages community involvement.
+Portland's size supports and encourages community involvement.
 It’s easy to meet people, make inroads, and start being a part of real planning, shaping, and decision-making in Portland and beyond.

 Marcia Minter, a Chicago transplant and Vice President Creative Director for LL Bean, says she’s been a lot more involved in community work since she moved to Portland.
 Marcia has served on a diverse array of boards, including Portland Ovations, Parks for People (through the Trust for Public Land), and Portland Freedom Trail.
 She says, “I’m certain there’s no way that I would have been involved in nearly as many things in Chicago or New York, and I wouldn’t have wanted to given the logistics of getting from one location to the next.
 Here it’s much easier to get where you need to go and start developing a reputation much sooner than you can in larger cities, or even in midsize cities.”

 Want to get involved but not sure how?
 VolunteerMaine is a network of state, nonprofit, public, and private agencies that have come together to promote volunteerism in Maine.
-You can search volunteer opportunities by zip code, browse organization needs, or use BoardMatch to find openings on nonprofit and community boards.
+You can search volunteer opportunities or national service projects like AmeriCorps and Foster Grandparents.

 There are many more ways to start contributing.
 Here’s a sampling.